InQuicker/kaws/docs/references/cluster.md

 ```
 USAGE:
-    kaws cluster [FLAGS] [SUBCOMMAND]
+    kaws cluster [SUBCOMMAND]

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 SUBCOMMANDS:
     apply           Applies the Terraform plan to the target cluster
     destroy         Destroys resources defined by the Terraform plan for the target cluster
-    genpki     Generates public key infrastructure for the target cluster
+    generate-pki    Generates public key infrastructure for a cluster
-    help       Prints this message or the help message of the given subcommand(s)
+    help            Prints this message or the help of the given subcommand(s)
     init            Initializes all the configuration files for a new cluster
     output          Displays the Terraform outputs for the target cluster
     plan            Displays the Terraform plan for the target cluster
     refresh         Refreshes the Terraform state for the target cluster
 ```

 ## Subcommands